gandazgul/k8s-infrastructure/README.md

-# My Infrastructure Config
+# K8s Infrastructure Config

+This is a collection of scripts to deploy kubernetes on Fedora.
+Tested on Fedora 28.

+It's also a collection of helm charts that I developed or customized, as well as helmfiles (https://github.com/roboll/helmfile/) to deploy all of the supported applications.

 My setup right now is a pretty good small business server running as a master node.
 I plan to add at least one other node to learn to manager a "cluster" and to try and automate node onboarding.

-Mostly each service will have its own container with the exception of the seedbox which is flexget and transmission running together with OpenVPN.
+Each service has its own container with the exception of the seedbox which is flexget and transmission running together with OpenVPN.

 The storage right now is local PersistenceVolumes mapped to the mount points on the host and pre-existing claims created that pods can use as volumes.
 I have a k8s cron job to make a differential backup to another HDD.

+## Helm repo

+I publish my charts as a helm repo here: https://gandazgul.github.io/k8s-infrastructure/charts/.

 ## Getting started